ORCA Instrumentation (Part 1)

 4) An optional array of value-add subscriptions.

-The Core is the real heart of the system, and combines its own GPS and 9-axis sensors to augment the boats NMEA data to present TRUE true wind, and associated analytics like % of polar performance and VMG beat and run angles.
+It combines its own GPS and 9-axis sensors to augment the boats NMEA data to present TRUE true wind, and associated analytics like % of polar performance and VMG beat and run angles.
 Magic?
-No, it combines its data with a downloaded ORC polar chart for your boat that produces this information.
+No, for TRUE wind, it combines sensor data about boat motion, and also mast height to get a better feel for what is happening at the mast top.
+Calibration runs at different wind speeds allow it to build a table it uses to null out errors.
+Then, it combines its data with a downloaded ORC polar chart for your boat that produces this real-time polar performance numbers.
+A nice feature, the Core will pull ORC polar data for your boat type straight off the ORC site.

 The result looks like this on our boat, a real game changer for us: